 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the SIM card.

 - 3. Remove the base cover.

 - 4. Remove the battery.

+- 5. Remove the plastic filler.

-- 5. Remove the assembly-inner frame.
+- 6. Remove the assembly-inner frame.

 The following images indicate the location of the smart-card reader and provide a visual representation of the removal procedure.